barreyro/rack-quote-displayer/README.md

 ### Testing

-As mentioned, write all tests with the Rspec framework.
-A testing harness should execute using the following command.
+All tests are written with the Rspec framework.
+The following command summonds tests:

     $ rspec spec

-_Do not test with an HTTP web interface, only test the library methods and how they would respond if embedded in a web application._
+_Does not test with an HTTP web interface, only tests library methods and how they would respond if embedded in a web application._

 ### Links / Dependencies

-These links are provided as a helper to find information.
-These are not the only sources, so look for more if they do not give a full explanation.
+The following links were used to understand rack middleware:

 [Bundler](http://bundler.io/)